In 2015 Archer Wealth Management went into Liquidation and became de-authorised by the Financial Conduct Authority in 2016.

 Pension mis-selling often occurs as the result of unsuitable financial advice.

-Advice is deemed unsuitable if the adviser hasn’t made you aware of the risks involved, or the adviser hasn’t checked that the investment is suitable for your personal financial circumstances.
+Advice can be deemed unsuitable if the adviser hasn’t made you aware of the risks involved or adequately checked any investments are right for you.

 High risk investments, in particular, are only suitable for clients with the investment experience needed to manage their SIPP account and who are comfortable with that level of risk.

-If you’re worried about the investment advice you may have received from Archer Wealth Management or any other financial adviser, then you might be wise to get it checked.
+If you’re worried about the advice you’ve received from Archer Wealth Management then you might be wise to get it checked.

 We offer a free assessment to help establish if the advice you received was suitable or not and if you have grounds to proceed with a claim for compensation.